speedment/speedment-doc/pages/computation.md

 }

 ```
-It should be noted that in a more realistic example than above, the data model may be different for each step and the stream content may also be modified.
+It should be noted that in a more realistic example than above, the data model may be different for each step and the stream content may also be modified such that the content of several tables are modified.
 In such cases, the same principle as shown above can be applied but the implementation of the custom stream supplier's `stream()` method must be tailored to match the input requirements of the new stage.

 {% include prev_next.html %}